pankajsonar19/car_project_flask_application/README.md

   - Writing an API to load a csv dataset which will be used to insert the records to my Sqlite db.
 In detailed discussion for this and other APIs available in later part of this readme.

-  - Testing with pytest
+  - Testing with pytest.

   - Using Firebase for the authentication.
 This can be later switched to JWT authentication or other basic authentication.
 Discussed later in details.

-  - Using Flask-SQLAlchemy for ORM operations
+  - Using Flask-SQLAlchemy for ORM operations.

   - Used Flask-Migrate for the database migration on the go.